aadulan/Y3S2_revision/computer_security/notes.md

 - *Nonforgeability*.
 It should be difficult for an attacker, Eve, to forge a signature, $S_{Alice}(M)$, for a message, M, as if it is coming from Alice.
 - *Nonmutability*.
 It should be difficult for an attacker, Eve, to take a signature, $S_{Alice}(M)$, for a message, M, and convert $S_{Alice}(M)$ into a valid signature on a different message, N.
-- if a digital signature scheme acheives these properties, actually achieves *nonrepudiation* , should be difficult for Alice to claim she didn’t sign a document, M, once she has produced a digital signature, $S_{Alice}(M)$, for that document.
+- if a digital signature scheme acheives these properties, actually achieves *nonrepudiation* , should be difficult for Alice to claim she didn’t sign a document, M, once she has produced a digital signature, $S_{Alice}(M)​$, for that document.

 ### The RSA Signature Scheme
 > Any third party can verify signature by testing the following information : is it true that $M=S^\ell \mod n$